eHarmony/aloha/src/site/markdown/model_formats.md

 <dependency>
 ```

 VW does not need to be installed on the computer where the Aloha VW model is used.
-The VW JNI library is contains
+The VW JNI library contains
 operating system-specific versions of the VW library, so it will be included transitively when the `aloha-vw-jni`
 maven dependency is pulled in.
 Since VW is **not binary compatible across versions**, the trained VW binary model
 needs to be trained on the same VW version that is included in the `aloha-vw-jni`